-Nipple preparation (including for mothers with inverted or flat nipples) is unnecessary.
-All nipples tend to become more supple during pregnancy, so there is no need to be too concerned before pregnancy or in the early stages.
+Nipple preparation (including for mothers with inverted or flat nipples) is not needed.
+All nipples tend to become more supple during pregnancy, so there is no need to be too concerned before pregnancy or in the early stages of establishing breastfeeding.

-For mothers with inverted or flat nipples, the baby is more likely to attach and feed well if he becomes used to breastfeeding from very early on.
-It is best to avoid bottles and teats at this time, as these are very different in shape to the inverted or flat nipple.
-If supplements are medically required, a cup or syringe may be better choices.
-If possible, avoid medications during labour so the baby can be fully alert, with all inborn reflexes intact, for the first feeds.
-During the first few days (before the milk comes in) breasts are soft and the baby’s sucking action is strong.
 It is worth noting that babies do not nipple feed but breastfeed.
 Referring to the Breastfeeding plan article on this website can help get breastfeeding off to the best start possible.

+For mothers with inverted or flat nipples, the baby is more likely to attach and feed well if they become used to breastfeeding from very early on.
+It helps to avoid bottle teats and dummies soon after birth, as these are very different in shape to an inverted or flat nipple.
+If supplements are medically required, a cup or syringe may be better choices.
+If possible, avoid medications during labour so the baby is more likely to be born fully alert, with their inborn feeding-related reflexes intact, for the first feeds.
+During the first few days (when colostrum is being made/before the breastmilk comes in) the mother's breasts are soft which can make it easier for some babies to attach.
+If the breasts become full or engorged, the baby may find it harder to attach.
+A little hand expressing or reverse pressure softening can help to soften the area around the nipple making it easier for the baby to attach.

 If a baby continues to have ongoing problems with attachment once a mother’s milk has come in, a nipple shield may be helpful.

-Rest assured, that many mothers who have difficulties breastfeeding due to anatomical challenges first time around, often find that second or third time around that things are easier.
+Rest assured, many mothers who have difficulties breastfeeding due to anatomical challenges first time around, often find that second or third time around that things are easier.

-As one mother said:My advice for women with inverted nipples is that you can breastfeed your kids.
-I won’t say it will be easy, but with the right support, information and equipment, you can do it and it will be worth every minute.
+As one mother said: "My advice for women with inverted nipples is that you can breastfeed your kids.
+I won’t say it will be easy, but with the right support, information and equipment, you can do it and it will be worth every minute".

-© Australian Breastfeeding Association March 2013
+© Australian Breastfeeding Association December 2019